 Former Arkansas Pine Bluff Assistant Joins Colonials

-Tatum spent the last three seasons as an assistant coach at the University of Arkansas Pine Bluff, helping the Golden Lions win it's first championship in program history after capturing the 2014 Southwestern Athletic Conference Western Division championship.
+Prior to GW, Tatum spent three seasons as an assistant coach at the University of Arkansas Pine Bluff, helping the Golden Lions win it's first championship in program history after capturing the 2014 Southwestern Athletic Conference Western Division championship.

 At UAPB, Tatum served as recruiting coordinator, hitting coach and catching coach and also assisted with infielders and pitching.
 He was also responsible for implementing and overseeing the Golden Lions' strength and conditioning program as well as the team's operating budget.